ikuznalex/teamlead-notes/communicating-text-message.md

 > Remember that ability to explain complex ideas in simple words is one of the most valuable soft skills.

-## What? reader's task or problem does it solve.
+## What?
+Reader's task or problem does it solve.
 * Think about the problem you are solving.
 * Remove all details that does not accommodate the goal or problem.
 I suggest to use problem (+relevance) -> solution approach.
 That means that at the beginning you announce the problem and it's relevance and then solution.